 Easy black bean brownies

 - Black beans – I recommend canned black beans.
-You can soak raw black beans overnight too but if you don’t like to wait like me, go for canned black beans.
-Make sure you drain and rinse them well before using in this brownie recipe.
+You can soak raw black beans overnight, too but if you don’t like to wait like me, go for canned black beans.
+Make sure you drain and rinse them well before using them in this brownie recipe.

 - Coconut oil – or any nut or seed oil you like.
-Vegetable oils would work too if desired.
+Vegetable oils would work as well.

-- Oat flour – or all-purpose flour or gluten-free flour.
+- Oat flour – Read how to make oat flour at home.
+Or all-purpose flour or gluten-free flour.

 - Flaxseed meal – the tiny amount used in this recipe had the best chew to the brownies.
 You can also use ground chia seeds.